arodos-tech/alp-harvest/content/seaFood/product-3.md

   - para: Wait no longer to dig into this amazing shellfish.
 Satisfaction is a given.

-  - para: So, drop in at our store today!
+  - para: So, drop in at our site today!
 varieties:
   - name: Squid Tubes 500 gms
 image: /images/sea-food-3.png